-- I, Rejection of Bids. - A. The Commissioner may recommend a reject of bid if: - 1.
+- I. Rejection of Bids. - A. The Commissioner may recommend a reject of bid if: - 1.
 The Bidder fails to furnish any of the information required by the bid documents; or if - 2.
-The bidder misstates or conceals any material fact in the bid, or in the sworn written statement; or if - .3.
+The bidder misstates or conceals any material fact in the bid, or in the sworn written statement; or if - 3.
 The bid does not strictly conform to law or the requirements of this contract; or if - 4.
 The bid is conditional; or if - 5.
-The bid on Unit Price Contracts, in the opinion of the Commissioner, contains unbalanced bid prices, where the unit price proposed for any item exceeds the estimated cost by more than fifteen percent (15%), or if any lump sum item bid exceeds the estimated cost by more than twenty-five percent (25%); or if - 6.
-A determination that the bidder is not responsible is made in accordance with law. - B. Rejection of all bids and waiver of informalities.
+A determination that the bidder is not responsible is made in accordance with law; or if - 6.
+The bid, in the opinion of the Commissioner, contains unbalanced bid prices, unless the bidder can show that the prices are not unbalanced for the probably required quantity of such items. - B. Rejection of all bids and waiver of informalities.